dsyer/spring-security-oauth/csrf.md

 {% include sequence.md %}

+# Cross Site Request Forgery and OAuth2

 Some Example CSRF attempts follow.
-All of them rely on the fact that the authorization server will send redirects to any URI you ask it to.
+All of them rely on the fact that the Authorization Server will send redirects to any URI you ask it to, unless a specific redirect has been pre-regsistered for the client in question.
 With registered redirects they are not going to work.

 ## Implicit Grant Attacks